echeran/smile-of-murugan/webbook/chapter17.md

 almost unavailable, printed and published in a great number of copies which were cheap and easy to obtain.
-It was such a novelty that many of the pandits who called this manner of treating old literary texts *elutā eļuttu*, i.e. “unwritten script", actually opposed it.
+It was such a novelty that many of the pandits who called this manner of treating old literary texts *eḻutā eḻuttu*, i.e. “unwritten script", actually opposed it.
 One of the points which made tremendous difference between a palm-leaf manuscript copy of a text and its printed edition was the price.
 Thus e.g. according to John Murdoch, the Rev. P. Percival